Carzit/sd-webui-samplers-scheduler/README.md

 You can also choose `Skip` to skip certain steps.

 ## FID Result
-I calculate the FID Score based on [the work of Karras et al.](https://github.com/NVlabs/edm)
+I calculate the FID Score based on [EDM](https://github.com/NVlabs/edm).

 config:
 - seeds=0-49999